Essex County Court Records

 - In person: Visit the clerk-magistrate's office at the relevant courthouse.
 Standard copies cost $1.00 per page; certified copies are $2.50 per page.

-- By mail: Send a written request specifying the case number, document needed, and party names, along with a check payable to the appropriate clerk’s office.
+- By mail: Send a written request with the case number, document needed, and party names, along with a check payable to the appropriate clerk's office.

 - Statement of Small Claim and Notice of Trial